6 Ways Your Dog Is Giving you Free Therapy

 4. Staying Quiet While You Practice Your Script

 Do you have an interview coming up?
-Perhaps you are presenting a workshop at a conference, or planning to start up a conversation with the cute person in your apartment complex.
+Perhaps you are presenting a workshop, or planning a conversation with the cute person in your apartment complex.

 We know that performance anxiety decreases radically through practice and repetition.
 You are less likely to clam up when you have over-prepared the content of your speaking points.